-- Accessing / trading options is nicely done.
+- Accessing/trading options is very nicely done.
 Option chains come up collapsed down to expiration dates, which you can then open up.
 Copying options to a watch list is conveniently accomplished with copy and paste commands.
 Current positions are shown in the option chains—a nice feature.

-- The new “Trade-All in One” tool significantly improves Schwab’s capability for two side option trades (e.g, spreads, calendars, buy-writes)
+- The “Trade-All in One” tool significantly improves Schwab’s capability for multi-sided option trades (e.g, spreads, calendars, buy-writes, butterflies, condors)

 - You can add additional tabs to the tool.
 I use this for displaying alternate option strategies, or the plain options chains with all the Greeks